 Tips for photographing the Stockholm subway art

 In general, I would say it’s very easy to take beautiful pictures at the station.
 The Stockholm subway is generally clean and safe.
 Even when I was visiting the stations at night, I felt safe compared to many other European cities.

 The most striking art displays or mural paintings are usually in the center of the platform, if you are traveling with a group of friends, the art could be seen in a huge space for you to take pictures of the art (including you in the pictures).

 Still, don’t forget to bring along a tripod so you can take a group shot of everyone.
 The stations are clean with flat surfaces to set up a tripod.
 Moreover, all stations have good lighting that makes taking a great picture so much easier.

-I used an iPhone 11 for photo-taking (and I know many new models have the same feature too), and its camera is so powerful with the wide shot feature, it’s easy to take in the entire space.
+I used an iPhone for photo-taking (and I know many new models have the same feature too), and its camera is so powerful with the wide shot feature, that it’s easy to take in the entire space.
 My suggestion: take close-up images of the art you like, and take one wide shot.